mbriggs/mbriggs.github.io/source/_posts/2015-06-01-the-role-of-a-senior-developer.markdown

 A senior developer is intimately familiar with their own failure.
 They written code both under, and over designed, and seen both fail.
 They are reflective about the things that they do, evaluating their successes and failures when approaching problems with intellectual honesty.
 A senior developer has fallen out of love of the complexity which dominates the intermediate, and is obsessed with simplicity.

 A senior developer stops putting developers in buckets of "good" and "bad" based on knowledge, and instead understands that there is a spectrum of strengths and weaknesses.
-They are more intimately aware of their own strengths and weaknesses then anyone else could ever be, and strive to play to their strengths whenever possible.
+They are more intimately aware of their own strengths and weaknesses than anyone else could ever be, and strive to play to their strengths whenever possible.

 A senior developer thinks in terms of "context" when applying theory.
 They understand that there is no "Right Way" to build software, and that the only way to build good software is by adapting theory to fit the needs of the client, codebase, team, tools, and organization.

 A senior developer understands that everything in our field involves tradeoff, and will look for what that is for design patterns, libraries, frameworks, and processes.

-A senior developer thinks of more then just themselves.
+A senior developer thinks of more than just themselves.
 They are aware of how their organization and their clients work, what their values are, and what is both important and not important for success.
 When a ball is dropped, a senior developer will do what they can to pick it up.
 The phrase "this is not my job" is never, ever said in those situations.

 A senior developer will understand that this job is to provide solutions to problems, not write code.
 Because of that, a senior developer will always think of what they are doing in terms of how much value it brings to their organization and their clients vs how much effort they are putting in.